It’s no secret that laptops are getting thinner and thinner. In fact, many people are now opting for ultrabooks as their everyday computing device.

 There is no definitive answer to this question, as it depends on your individual needs and preferences.

-However, most people find a laptop that’s between 0.68 and 1 inches thick to be ideal.
+However, most people find a good laptop that’s between 0.68 and 1 inch thick to be ideal.

 Anything thinner than this may be too flimsy for some users, while anything thicker may be too bulky and uncomfortable to carry around with you.

 The Fundamental Question: How Thin Is Too Thin?